 Members of the Pepperdine community should be aware of all of the resources the University has made available regarding emergency preparedness.
-The office of Insurance & Risk, the Department of Public Safety, and the University’s Emergency Operations Committee (EOC), in cooperation with many other departments, work to ensure that Pepperdine is prepared for emergencies when they impact any of the institution’s schools or departments.
+The Office of Emergency Services, the Department of Public Safety, and the University’s Emergency Operations Committee (EOC), in cooperation with many other departments, work to ensure that Pepperdine is prepared for emergencies when they impact any of the institution’s schools or departments.

 Pepperdine’s administration considers protecting its faculty, staff, students, and resources a serious responsibility.
 The University prudently expends resources to ensure that it is properly prepared for whatever domestic or international emergency that may impact the institution.
 When crises impact other schools – be it Hurricane Katrina, a flu epidemic, or a fire – Pepperdine studies the event and betters its plans, realizing that preparation is never complete and that there always is more to learn.
 Drills are conducted regularly to ensure all processes within a planned response are appropriate.
 Part of that on-going preparedness is educating faculty, staff, and students on how they should prepare for and respond during emergencies.

 It is vitally important that emergency situations involving the University community are reported in the most accurate and timeliest manner to both emergency responders and members of the Pepperdine community who may be impacted by the incident.

 Reporting an Emergency at the Malibu Campus and at all other Domestic University Campuses

 - Call 911